jonnymind/SIRPAS/Base_System/Combat/Basic_Combat.md

 Opponents targeting the character (either because they are nearby in melee, or because they have aimed at them previously) can use an attack against them to prevent them from moving.
+In that case, the moving character must successfully defend with the (__disengage__)[#Disengage] generic manoeuvre.

-The moving character must successfully defend with the (__disengage__)[#Disengage] generic manoeuvre.
-If they fail, other than receiving normal damage, they will also fail to move.
+If it fails, other than receiving normal damage, it also stays unmoved, and the action is nevertheless consumed.

 > If a character plans to move and there isn't any urgency to do that, it's better to wait for any opponent that might target them to use up all their